 The month of June is spent weeding, watering and popping garlic scapes while anxiously awaiting your wonderful garlic harvest.
 Harvest time is the best part of growing garlic, it is also is the time when all of your garlic lover friends show up to help.

-When the leaves of the garlic plant begin to turn brown, it is time for harvesting garlic.
+When the leaves of the garlic plant begin to turn brown, it is garlic harvesting.
 You want to harvest your garlic when the plant has three to four fairly strong green leaves remaining.

 Keep an eye on your softnecks because they will be ready to harvest earlier than the hardnecks, especially the Early Italian Red and Susanville.
 Red Janice and Japanese are early harvesters for hardneck garlic.

-Now is the moment you've been waiting for!
+Now is the moment you’ve been waiting for!
 Our Northwest garlic harvest annually begins around the third week of June for the softneck garlic and July 1st for hardneck garlic.
-Harvest garlic plants with three to four brown leaves first and don't be alarmed if all the plants are not ready at the same time.
-Harvesting garlic takes weeks here at Hood River Garlic.
+Harvest garlic plants with three to four brown leaves left.
+Don’t be alarmed if all the plants are not ready at the same time.

-The way we harvest garlic is one at a time with a shovel.
-Set the shovel far enough away from the bulb so the garlic doesn't get nicked by the blade when coming out of the dirt.
+We harvest our garlic one at a time with a shovel.
+Set the shovel far enough away from the bulb so the garlic doesn’t get nicked by the blade when coming out of the dirt.
 The force of the leverage on the shovel can sometimes scrape the outer skin of the bulb.
 We call these shovel hits.
 Family and friends are always happy to take a bundle home with them.

 Our technique of removing the garlic from the ground is to have one person run the shovel (usually the person with the least amount of shovel hits!) and the other person following behind, gently pulling the garlic from the bed.

 When the garlic comes out of the earth it will have a big clump of dirt attached.
 Brush dirt clump off (I like to wear gloves because otherwise the dirt sucks all the moisture out of my skin) softly, picking dirt balls out of the roots and set gently down on the ground.
 It is important not to bang bulbs together because it could cause bruising.
 Always handle your precious organic garlic with care.
 The garlic is tied into bundles of 10 to 12 plants, depending on the size.
-We recycle the bailing twine from Spots' (our horse) hay bales.
 You want a string that is strong and you can really tie a good knot with.
-Tying into bundles, it is important not to tie too high or too low.
-If you tie too low you can't hang them on the rack.
-If you tie too high, the stalks shrink after drying and the garlic may slip out the bottom.
-We tie right where the plant turns from green to brown.

 To know when to start cleaning your garlic choose a test garlic and cut off the stalk about one inch from the top of the bulb.